andrewjkuo/ds-boilerplate/README.md

 # Data Science Boilerplate
 A standardised project structure for doing and sharing data science work that enforces best practices.

-This template has been heavily influenced by [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/), [Kedro](https://kedro.org/) and [govcookiecutter](https://best-practice-and-impact.github.io/govcookiecutter/#govcookiecutter) but I've added a few features of my own.
+This template has been influenced by [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/), [Kedro](https://kedro.org/) and [govcookiecutter](https://best-practice-and-impact.github.io/govcookiecutter/#govcookiecutter).
+The goal is to maintain modularity and separation of concerns:
+- **Shared Code**: All reusable code should reside in the `src/{{ cookiecutter.package_name }}` directory.
+- **Apps, Pipelines, and Notebooks**: Use the shared code in apps, pipelines, and notebooks, ensuring that your project remains clean and maintainable.

 ## Usage
 1. Install cookiecutter.